uc3m-aerospace/DMG/README.md

  * Multi-core computation of Forward numerical derivatives and Complex Step differentiation.

 ### Goal
-The purpose of DMG solver is to provide a Matlab open-source tool for solving Optimal Control Problems.
+The purpose of DMG tool is to provide a Matlab open-source tool for solving Optimal Control Problems.
 Given that the original version of GPOPS is coded to work with the NLP solver SNOPT, which is a propietary software, we have modefied the code in such a way that now is able to work with the open-sourde solver IPOPT.

 ### NLP SOLVERS
 Two different NLP solvers can be used with DMG solver: